AI-and-Blockchain/F22_FlexSwarm/README.md

-# AI & Blockchain Final Project
+# Federated Learning With Flexible Labels

-A Decentralized AI Architecture for Training an Ensemble Model With Flexible Labels
+**A Decentralized AI Architecture for Training an Ensemble Model With Flexible Labels**

 Project Overview:
 We want to build a decentralized AI architecture that could train an ensemble model using datasets with a flexible number of labels.
 Also, we want to use blockchain to incentivize data owners to train models and allow clients to use the ensemble model for prediction.